SongComposer: A Large Language Model for Lyric and Melody Generation in Song Composition: Introduction

-In this paper, we present SongComposer, which could compose songs like a human, by leveraging symbolic song representation to generate compositions that harmonize both melodies and lyrics.
-To the best of our knowledge, this is the first attempt to model the relationship between lyrics and melodies using LLMs, by addressing the following challenges.
+To address the aforementioned challenges, we introduce SongComposer, an LLM capable of generating whole-song compositions that harmoniously integrate both melodies and lyrics.
+To the best of our knowledge, this is the first attempt to generate lyrics and melody simultaneously using LLMs.

-The first challenge is `\textit{How the LLM learns music}.'
-Musical notation is highly abstract and differs from common letter usage.
-For instance, “F4” in a melody refers to the ‘F note in the fourth octave’, not a paper size or a meaningless combination of letters.
-To this end, we decompose the melody into triplets of note attributes—pitch, duration, and rest duration, and serve them as new tokens in the LLM vocabulary.
-This approach preserves the actual meaning of musical symbols, rather than reusing the original tokens in the vocabulary or adopting abstract representations with a separate audio encoder.
-For paired lyric-melody data, we align lyrics with melodies at the word level, resulting in a sequence of tuples.
-Each tuple includes a lyric word and its corresponding musical note attributes.
+Specifically, we propose a word-level tuple format to construct melody and lyric attributes in a flexible and unified manner, providing an efficient interface for aligning melody and lyrics.
+Besides, we introduce a scalar initialization method to seamlessly initialize pitch tokens based on the existing vocabulary of LLMs.
+This method initializes a central pitch first and then sets the remaining note pitches as multiples of the central pitch embeddings.
+In this way, we explicitly introduce and reinforce the relationship between pitches to LLMs.

-The second challenge is `\textit{What the LLM needs to learn about music}.'
-The LLM needs to grasp the basic musical understanding from large-scale song data, which includes melody, lyrics, and the precise alignment between them.
-To achieve this, we compile and curate a comprehensive pretraining dataset SongCompose-PT.
-This dataset comprises 280K songs of pure lyrics, 20K sets of pure melodies, and 15K paired lyrics and melodies in either Chinese or English.
-This large-scale dataset serves as a critical resource for training LLMs, and we plan to release these datasets properly to propel further research in this field.
+To learn the hierarchical structure of a song, we use a progressive training approach with SongComposer, enabling the model to recognize patterns of motifs and phrases.
+Initially, we extract highly repetitive melody snippets and treat these as general motifs for motif-level melody training.
+Subsequently, we insert special tokens to denote phrase concepts when training on the full-length song data, instructing the model to directly identify which parts of the song correspond to verses, choruses, or other phrases.
+Based on these designs, our model is encouraged to generate structure-aware compositions that exhibit motif-level and phrase-level coherence.

-The last challenge is `\textit{How the LLM composes songs with the instruction}.'
-After adequate pre-training, the LLM can understand and continue a song, while it struggles with following flexible instructions.
-To mitigate this, we devise a collection of 10,000 QA-style dialogues.
-This strategy equips the LLM to solve a broad spectrum of tasks in the song generation domain, leading to our SongComposer.
+Regarding the dataset, we have carefully compiled and curated a comprehensive high-quality dataset, SongCompose.
+This dataset comprises 280K songs with pure lyrics, 20K sets of pure melodies, and 8K paired lyrics and melodies in both Chinese and English.
+Moreover, it covers not only the pretraining dataset but also the supervised fine-tuning dataset for LLMs.
+Notably, the paired data feature precise word-level alignment, and this portion has been curated from scratch.
+We believe this large-scale dataset can serve as a critical resource for training large language models, and we will release it to propel further research in this field.